ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 If the object memory of the TPM simulator gets full, you can in this case clear it safely by using the command `tpm2_flushcontext`, or start from the beginning by using `tpm2_clear`.

- 1. How you could generate 30 bytes of random data by using TPM.
+ 1. How you could generate 30 bytes of random data by using TPM?
 Can you increase the entropy of TPM's random number generator?
 Provide the commands.

  2. Create Owner-class Hierarchy Primary Key of elliptic-curve kind.
 What does the seed mean in this context and how does it affect key generation?
 Are we using the correct hierarchy if we want to generate keys for applications?
 Provide the commands.